Provider Frequently Asked Questions

 ArrowForward

-To request a Claim Override on a claim, select New Case > Case Type = Claim Override > Claim Sub-type = Override Request > Question: I need to submit an override on a claim.
+To request a claim override on a claim, select New Case > Case Type = Claim Override > Claim Sub-type = Override Request > Question: I need to submit an override on a claim.
 Once you submit a request, you may upload supporting documentation by going to My Cases, selecting the appropriate case number, and selecting the tab labeled “Upload Documents.”

 ArrowForward